OpenMP Accelerator -- CIM and OpenMP

 - Parallel sections -- sections of code that run on different cores at the same time

 - Parallel for-loops -- a nested for-loop that shares work among some number of cores.
-In this case, "work" typically
+In this case, "work" typically means the innermost processing performed by the loop

 - Offloaded sections -- arbitrary sections of code, related or unrelated, marked for offloading to CIM array